 The balanced current drawn by the induction motor is a crucial criterion for evaluating the efficiency of the induction motor.
 Any deviation in the voltage and current waveform from the perfect sinusoidal voltage or current waveform in magnitude or phase shift is known as voltage or current imbalance.

-Reasons for unbalanced current in Induction Motor
+Reasons for Unbalanced Current in Induction Motor

 The main reasons for the unbalanced current in the stator winding are variations in the following parameters.